 Yeah, even the White House and the country of Sweden are happy to take advantage of the software.

 WordPress, among its other achievements, played a significant part in the evolution of online sales.
-Their WooCommerce plugin powers nearly 30% of ecommerce shops and broke the popularity records with over 50 million downloads, according to internal WordPress stats.
+Their WooCommerce plugin powers over 5 million websites and broke the popularity records with over 80 million downloads, according to internal WordPress stats.
 The plugin has become so prominent that its name has built a reputation of its own.

 A growing number of businesses choose to trust the already popular web builder as well.
 And how can they not?

 WordPress offers an easy entry into the digital world, provides a ton of useful additional tools, and involves little to no initial investment.

 WP mostly caters to small and medium websites, though it has already proven it can handle enterprise projects as well.
 Industry giants like Mercedes-Benz, Sony, and Mozilla all attest to the vast web-building capabilities and add to the popularity of WordPress.